russelsantos19/100-days-of-code/r1-log.md

 ### R1D36
 I'm so happy & satisfied.
 I finally solved my problem in using v-bind in src attribute in img tag.
 I just import the image from assets and defined its width in CSS.
 I can now upload and display an image.

+### R1D37
+I build the javascript part of my website today and I'm getting more familiar with it.
+I learned that for me to be more productive, I should plan what to do and determined my goal for the day.